vaperrin98/beautiful-jekyll/index.md

 If they are flying solo, it must be because they are very different from the others!
 Let's find out why ...

 The first outlier is the <span style="color:darkred"> **City of London** </span>.
 This does not mean London as a whole, but rather the historical and central primary business center of London.
 This a major business and financial center, mostly consisting of companies and business group headquarters.
 Its characteristics are quite different from other boroughs, but what makes it that different?
-In comparison to the overall data for the other boroughs, we found that the City of London is an outlier for four of the seven variables used in this part of study.
+In comparison to the overall data for the other boroughs, we found that the City of London is an outlier for happiness and anxiety scores used in this part of study.
 Indeed, it is an extreme borough for all the well-being variables, with the lowest happiness, life satisfaction and worthwhileness scores, and the highest anxiety scores, as can already be seen from the distributions shown ealier.

 We see that the City is different from other boroughs, particularly concerning the well-being of its inhabitants.
 This explains why the City of London can't be associated to any other borough.